ASACHIT/Dr.fixit/README.md

 # Dr.fixit
-Python script to setup linux with important softwares and fixing minor issues
+Python script for installing vital software and resolving small difficulties on Linux.
-# TO Run It, Run Following Commands
+# To use it, do the commands below.
 ```
 git clone https://github.com/ASACHIT/Dr.fixit.git
 cd Dr.fixit